twobombs/thereminq-llama/README.md

 ThereminQ-llama integrates several cutting-edge technologies to create a powerful and versatile platform for QC-enhanced AI.
 The core components of the stack include:

 - **ThereminQ-HPC:** A runtime library for quantum simulation with Qrack
-- **ThereminQ-Autoresearch:** adds researsch for agentic capabilities
+- **ThereminQ-Autoresearch:** adds research for agentic capabilities
 - **llama.cpp:** A runtime library for running LLMs

 ## Getting Started